 Taking the Test

 As you move through the test, you will answer a series of questions that will provide insight into your personality.
 The questions won’t have anything to do with colors.
 Instead, you’ll answer questions related to the type of car you would choose and what you do when you’re given a briefing paper.

 Move through the test, answering each question honestly.
 It’s important that you look at each question critically and give the correct answer so you will receive an accurate score.

-After you take the test, you’ll receive one of four colors as your score.
+After you take the color personality test, you’ll receive one of four colors as your score.
 The colors are red, blue, white, and yellow.
 Each color is associated with a set of traits.

 Red is a power color.
 If you score a red, you are logical and determined.
 You are able to look at tasks without emotion.
 This makes you a great leader.
 You’re able to go in and make the difficult decisions that others can’t make.

 Blue is the color associated with perfectionists.
 People who score a blue are loyal, committed, and creative employees who can get the job done, even in stressful situations.